NorabX/nxq-vue/README.md

 ## Functions

+##### .qVal()
+Gets the value of the HTML attribute value

 ##### .qVal(value)
+Sets the value of the HTML attribute value to `value`

+##### .qText()
+Gets the value of the HTML DOM innerText property

 ##### .qText(value)
+Sets the value of the HTML DOM innerText property to `value`

+##### .qHtml()
+Gets the value of the HTML DOM innerHtml property

 ##### .qHtml(value)
+Sets the value of the HTML DOM innerHtml property to `value`

 ##### .qOn(type, listener)
+Adds event listener

 ##### .qAddClass(className)
+Adds `className` to the HTML attribute class

 ##### .qRemoveClass(className)
+Removes `className` from the HTML attribute class

 ##### .qHasClass(className)
+Checks if the HTML attribute class contains `className`

 ##### .qToggleClass(className)
+If the HTML attribute class contains `className` removes it, otherwise adds it

 ##### .qReplaceClass(oldClassName, newClassName)
+Replace `oldClassName` with `newClassName` in the HTML attribute class

 ##### .qChildren()
+Return all children

 ##### .qFirst()
+Returns the first child

 ##### .qLast()
+Returns the last child

 ##### .qParent()
+Returns the first parent

 ##### .qParents()
+Return all parents

 ##### .qCss(prop, value)
+Manipulate the HTML attribute style